paulinho-16/MEIC-ASSO/docs/authentication.md

 #### Consequences:
 ##### Pros:
-- Security: By adopting this solution, the credentials will only be sent to our server.
+- Security: By adopting this solution, the credentials will not be sent to our server.
 Therefore, a crash or attack to our server will not reveal sensitive information that could indirectly affect SIGARRA.

 ##### Cons:
 - Latency: the number of requests/responses leads to an increase in latency.